Please note: a valid prescription is required for all prescription medication.

 Secure Encrypted Payments

-What Ciloxan® Is and How It Works
+What Ciloxan Is and How It Works

 Dosage and Usage

-Benefits and Savings
+Benefits

 Side Effects and Safety

-- Mild burning or stinging
+- Temporary eye burning or stinging

-- Eye discomfort or redness
+- Mild eye discomfort or itching

 Compare With Alternatives